 • Certificates will be posted to the Short Course co-ordinator for your centre within 20 days.

-If you are planning to use the credits gained from a Short Course towards another programme or qualification, you must ensure that both the Short Course certificate and the student’s portfolio are presented at external moderation.
+• If credits gained from a Short Course are being used towards another programme or qualification, you must ensure that both the Short Course certificate and the student’s portfolio are presented at external moderation.

 All costs shown below are per candidate, unless otherwise stated.
 Each learner will need their own copy of the student book.

 |Expressive Arts Short Course printed and foiled certificate (optional, per learner, per Short Course)